DataDog/dd-sdk-ios/Sources/DatadogExtensions/Alamofire/README.md

 ### Carthage and SPM

-Although our [Alamofire][1] integration doesn't currently support [Carthage][2] nor [SPM][3], the number of code needed to set it up is very low and you may want to just include the source files from this folder directly in your project.
+The Datadog [Alamofire][1] integration doesn't support [Carthage][2] or [SPM][3], however, the code needed for set up is very low.
+You may want to include the source files from this folder directly in your project.

 ### Initial setup